 United States History I studied the Salem Witch Trials and the rights we gained as citizens from the wrongful executions.
 Students created headstone for those who were denied them at their time of death.

-about 4 years ago, Rhonda Stange
+over 4 years ago, Rhonda Stange

 Common tombstone shape